arronlorenz/pi-pwr-button/README.md

 ### Running as a service

-The repository includes a systemd unit file.
-It runs `x708-pwr.sh` as root so it can control the GPIO hardware.
+The repository includes systemd unit files.
+One runs `x708-pwr.sh` as root so it can control the GPIO hardware.
 Copy the files and enable the unit with:

 ```bash